weiss25r/Image-denoising-on-the-MIAS-mammography-dataset/README.md

 The dataset used is the "Mias Mammography" dataset available at the following link: https://www.kaggle.com/datasets/kmader/mias-mammography, with **license described below.**
 The images are not included in this repo and should be download apart from the link above.

+The constructed pipeline consists of:
+- flipping some image for compliance
+- removal of white text blocks;
+- removal of large white stripes;
+- removal of small white regions, such as circles and small stripes;

-The pipeline is fully described in the report docs/raffaele_terracino_multimedia_project_report.pdf
+The pipeline is fully described in the following report: **docs/raffaele_terracino_multimedia_project_report.pdf**

-Credits to the Mammographic Image Analysis Society ("MIAS")
+Credits to the Mammographic Image Analysis Society ("MIAS").

 Acknowledgements/LICENCE
 MAMMOGRAPHIC IMAGE ANALYSIS SOCIETY